d-michail/parmcb/README.md

 cmake ../parmcb/ -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug
 ```

 in order to build using debugging symbols.
+Use Release if no debugging symbols are required.
 Open up Eclipse and import an existing project into the workspace.

 ### Using Clang